patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 In the [deployment.Dockerfile](./deployment/deployment.Dockerfile), we will specify the base image, copy the FastAPI script, the model file, and dependencies for the script to the container, making it ready to be portable.

-**Note: What is worth to mention is that the path specifying in the Dockerfile is relative to working directory, or where we execute the `docker build` command.
+**Note: What worth to mention is that the path specifying in the Dockerfile is relative to working directory, or where we execute the `docker build` command.
 So, we have to be aware of the path we specify in the Dockerfile and how to execute the file via CLI.**

 For example, in the [deployment.Dockerfile](./deployment/deployment.Dockerfile), we specify the path to copy the files as: